bonheur15/TemprJs/README.md

 **Summary**

 Temprjs is a modern, configurable, and blazing fast template engine implemented in JavaScript.
-It works out of the box with ExpressJS and the **full version** weighs only **~4KB gzipped**.
+It works out of the box with ExpressJS And you can set any server (GO,APACHE,...) to work through api direct and the **full version** weighs only **~4KB gzipped**.

 **This is version 2** - a new, more powerful rewrite of Temprjs.
-It adds multiple features (like filter parameters, whitespace control, partials, and template inheritance) to bring you a template engine with the power of Nunjucks, the simplicity of EJS, and the small bundle size of its earlier versions.
+It adds multiple features (like filter parameters, whitespace control, partials, and template inheritance) to bring you a template engine with the power of Creating Templates at Lighting fast speed, the simplicity of EJS, and the small bundle size of its earlier versions.

 ## Why Temprjs?